Soft gluon resummation for associated squark-electroweakino production at the LHC

 \subsection{Total cross sections and their scale uncertainty}

 In \cref{fig:scale},

-we present predictions for the total cross section related to the process $pp\to\tilde u_L\tilde\chi_1^0$ in scenarios A and B with squark masses is of \SI{4}{TeV} and 1 TeV, repsectively, together with the associated scale uncertainties.
+we present predictions for the total cross section related to the process $pp\to\tilde u_L\tilde\chi_1^0$ in scenarios A and B with squark masses of \SI{4}{TeV} and 1 TeV, respectively, together with the associated scale uncertainties.
 The results are shown at LO, NLO and NLO+NLL for a centre-of-mass energy of $\sqrt{S}=13$~TeV.
 Our predictions show a significant increase of the total cross section in scenario A when including NLO+NLL corrections as well as a reduction of the scale uncertainties in both scenarios.
 The uncertainty bands are again determined by the seven-point method, where the factorisation and renormalisation scales are both varied independently by factors of two up and down around the central scale $\mu_0=(m_\squark+ m_\gaugino)/2$, excluding the cases where $\mu_{F}/\mu_{R} = 4$ or $1/4$.
 For both examined scenarios, we observe that the relative scale uncertainties are reduced from about \SI{\pm 20}{\percent} at LO to \SI{\pm 10}{\percent} at NLO, and finally fall below \SI{\pm 5}{\percent} at NLO+NLL.
 The kink in the NLO cross section at $\mu_F=\mu_R=0.1\mu_0$ between panels three and four is more prominent in scenario A than in scenario B. It originates from the subtraction of on-shell squark and gluino resonant contributions from the real emission component of the cross section.
 We also include predictions for the expansion of the NLL predictions at ${\cal O}(\alpha_s^2)$, following \cref{eq:exp} (solid red curve).
 As expected for large scales the logarithmic terms become dominant, and the expansion consequently approximates well the NLO result.
 Full control over the scale dependence at next-to-next-to-leading order (NNLO) and beyond can of course only be obtained with an explicit calculation.